civerachb-cpr/occam_ros/README.md

 The to-do list includes:

-- improve the URDF macro so it's not just a cylinder
 - add (or document the existing) configuration options
 - document all published & subscribed topics
-- add links to the URDF for all cameras so we can tag the frame_id for each published image stream
+- double-check the order of the 5 cameras and match the URDF to that order
+- assign frame IDs to the raw data from each camera